dotnet/roslyn-analyzers/src/NetAnalyzers/Microsoft.CodeAnalysis.NetAnalyzers.md

 |CodeFix|True|
 ---

-## [CA1014](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1014): Mark assemblies with CLSCompliant
+## [CA1014](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1014): Mark assemblies with 'CLSCompliant'

 The Common Language Specification (CLS) defines naming restrictions, data types, and rules to which assemblies must conform if they will be used across programming languages.
 Good design dictates that all assemblies explicitly indicate CLS compliance by using 'CLSCompliantAttribute' .
 If this attribute is not present on an assembly, the assembly is not compliant.